Dreaming381/Latios-Framework-Documentation/Core/Rng and RngToolkit.md

 ## Using Rng

 The simplest way to explain `Rng` is by example.
-So let’s assume we have a tag component called `RandomizeTag`.
-Our goal is to write a system that randomizes the `Translation` and `Rotation` of all entities with that tag.
+So let’s assume we need to generate an array of 1 million random positions and rotations each update.

 The first step is to create our `Rng` instance as a private field in the system.